 If you’ve been shopping around for Medicare Supplement, life insurance, or long term care insurance, you may have come across warnings that you may be required to undergo medical underwriting prior to being approved for coverage.
 Most people, however, are unaware of what medical underwriting actually entails.
 The term is not exactly self-explanatory, so the fairly common confusion around the process is no surprise.

-Medical underwriting is the process used by health and life insurance companies to assess the risks involved with insuring each of their applicants.
+Medical underwriting is the process used by health and life insurance companies to assess the risks involved with insuring their applicants.
 Typically, insurers will administer a health questionnaire, conduct a physical examination, and perform an in-depth analysis of an applicant’s medical history to determine:

 - whether or not to offer coverage;